steveRepo/Akamai-Redirects-to-Terraform/README.md

 Input file must be named akamai.json in the same directory.

-To run: $ node akamai2cloudflare.js
+To run: $ node akamai2cloudflare2.js

+Note: akamai2cloudflare and akamai2cloudflare1 are for reference, akamai2cloudflare2.js is current.

 Outputs a terraform.tf file in the outputDir for insertion into a TF config diretory.
 Obs rename as desired ie (list.tf)